CAR SHIPPING TO AUSTRALIA – PERSONAL IMPORT APPROVAL

 CALL US ON 01525 851545 IF YOU NEED HELP FINDING INFORMATION

-All vehicles imported into Australia require import approval from the DEPARTMENT OF INFRASTRUCTURE AND TRANSPORT in Canberra (DIT).
+All vehicles imported into Australia require import approval from the DEPARTMENT OF INFRASTRUCTURE AND TRANSPORT in Canberra (DIT) (Vimports@infrastructure.gov.au).
 Import approval should be applied for well before shipment and takes 4–8 weeks.
-Vehicle approval is either as a personal import or if the vehicle is older than 1989.
-Personal import qualification is for one car per person that has been owned and used in the UK for a minimum period of 12 calendar months and taking up indefinite residence in Australia.
+Approval is either as a personal import or if the vehicle is older than 1989.
+Personal import qualification is for 1 car per person only who is taking up indefinite residence in Australia and for a car that has been owned and used in the UK for a minimum period of 12 calendar months.

-A personal import application must include copies of every page of a vehicle owner's passport and their drivers licence, a copy of the UK purchase invoice and registration (V5C) document and a statement of travel.
-The import approval certificate in 4 parts is mailed by DIT to the Australian address provided – one part is for the Australian Customs Service at the entry port, one is for the Registration Authority, one is to enable a personal import sticker to be issued and one is for the car owner.
+A personal import application must include copies of proof of Australian residency / visa, driver's licence, passport ID page, the UK purchase invoice and registration (V5C) document and a statement of travel.
+Also various documents are required as proof of ‘intention to remain in australia’ e.g. UK residence sale, employment resignation, effects shipping, Australian property organised or utility bills, job offer, tax file number application, bank account, medicare registration etc. Each document has a points value and 2–4 documents should suffice for the minimum of 100 points required.
+The import approval certificate in 4 parts is mailed by DIT to your Australian address – 1 part is for Australian Customs, 1 is for the Registration Authority, 1 is to enable a personal import plate to be issued and 1 is to be kept by the car owner.

 The ‘satement of travel’ should certify the date of purchase as on the invoice, the date of registration in your name as on the registration document, the date of handover of the car for shipment and your planned departure from the UK, details of any overseas trips from the UK since the purchase date and the actual period that qualifies for ‘the minimum 12 months period of use and ownership’.
 Periods away from the vehicle overseas are allowed as long as the vehicle remained taxed, insured and left at the UK residence address in a roadworthy and useable condition – UK residence must be retained during any absences and so lengthy stays in other countries or visits to Australia may mean that the personal import qualifying status is lost.
-An example of a statement, which can be hand-written or typed onto a separate sheet and which should be included with the application form, the A$50 fee and supporting documentation, is:
+An example of a statement, which can be hand-written or typed onto a separate sheet, and which should be included with all personal import applications is:

 “TO WHOM IT MAY CONCERN”